Below is local information to help you during the Coronavirus pandemic. Please note these pages and links are updated as regularly as possible.

 Everyone should STAY AT HOME as much as possible to help stop the spread of coronavirus.

-Even when doing these activities, you should be minimising time spent outside of the home and ensuring you are 2 metres apart from anyone outside of your household.
+Even when doing these activities, you should be minimising time spent outside the home and ensuring you are 2 metres apart from anyone outside your household.

-- A high temperature– this means you feel hot to touch on your chest or back (you do not need to measure your temperature)
+- A high temperature– this means you feel hot to touch on your chest or back (you do not need to measure your temperature but >37.8C is high)

 - A new, continuous cough– this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)